ngrq123/bright-chatbot-tutorial/README.md

 ## Introduction

+Chatbots today are the face of customer services across many businesses as it is a form of automation that allows them to free up manpower for other operations.
+NGOs can greatly benefit through these areas and our team felt that it is possible to help alleviate their lack of manpower through this technology.

+Also, during this period, many of us find ourselves browsing online stores to purchase our daily necessities.
+Therefore, chatbots have also found themselves relevant in this trend to create immersive chat experiences in online commerce businesses.
+Some users will want to have human-like interactions in their shopping experiences - and that is enabled through the use of a chatbot.

+We felt that this use case would be a good example to showcase the functionalities of a Messenger chatbot and introduce budding chatbot developers to learn how to get started on their own messaging commerce platforms using their Facebook Pages and `Wit.ai`.

 ## Pre-Requisites

 The following subsections list the background knowledge and how to get started prior to creating a chatbot.